duncanleo/hc-http-fan/README.md

-# hc-http-fan
+# hc-mqtt-fan
 This is a CLI tool built with [hc](https://github.com/brutella/hc) that emulates a HomeKit fan accessory.
-It makes use of HTTP calls to set fan speeds.

 ### Supported HomeKit fan accessory features
 - Rotation speed